Bands, Choirs and Orchestras

 A choir of some sort (what were often known as ‘Singing Children’) must have been maintained by the School since the early seventeenth century.
 Since at least the middle of the nineteenth century it has been known as the Chapel Choir and has provided the music for choral services in the chapel and some in the Parish Church, and continues to do so, as well as singing outside Monmouth.

 The choir is one of the few activities in the School which encompasses all year groups and provides opportunities for inter-age socializing.
 In 2013 the choir toured Spain and Morocco, performing in the Mezquite of Cordoba, St. Andrew’s Tangier, San Bartolomé in Asila and Nuestra Señora de las Angustias in Granada.
 In Summer 2015 the choir, with a string orchestra, made a concert tour of the French Riviera, performing at the Avignon Festival, the Aix-en-Provence Festival, Carcassonne and Toulouse.
 In Summer 2017 the choir made a concert tour, again with a string orchestra, to Rome and Perugia.
-They were immensely privileged to sing for Mass in the Basilica of St. Peter in Rome, give a concert in St. Paul’s-within-the-Walls (also in Rome), sing in the Templar Church of Perugia and for Mass in Perugia Cathedral.
+They were immensely privileged to sing for Mass in the Basilica of St. Peter in the Vatican, give a concert in St. Paul’s-within-the-Walls (also in Rome), sing in the Templar Church of Perugia and for Mass in Perugia Cathedral.
+In Summer 2023 the choir, again with a string orchestra, made a concert tour of Austria and Bavaria.
+They performed in Salzburg Cathedral and Klostermondsee, Erding, Munich and were given the rare opportunity to sing in the Sängerhalle of Schloss Neuschwanstein.

-Junior Winds is the band in which most boys play if they learn a brass, woodwind or percussion instrument and have not yet been invited into Symphonic Winds.
-Aside from being an opportunity for boys to make music together under the leadership of Miss Fowler, the band fulfils a number of purposes.
+Big Time Band is the band in which most boys play if they learn a brass, woodwind or percussion instrument and have not yet been invited into Symphonic Winds.
+Aside from being an opportunity for boys to make music together under the leadership of Mr Russell and Mrs Gibbons, the band fulfils a number of purposes.
 At one level it is another occasion in the week when the player has contact with his instrument.
 For many it is a chance to play some good, enjoyable music, and reinforce what is happening in individual lessons by applying it in an ensemble environment.
-There are many enjoyable social aspects too, and most boys enjoy the concert performances and tours which membership brings with it.
+There are many enjoyable social aspects too, and most boys enjoy the concert performances and trips which membership brings with it.

 Chamber Music